khaoula7/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Goal of the Journey:
+Build a Protfolio of 5 Android Apps with different features and components.

 ### Day 1: February 18, 2019

 **Today's Progress**: Fixed CSS, worked on canvas functionality for the app.